Learning for Unconstrained Space-Time Video Super-Resolution: Experiments For Unconstrained Space-Time Video Super-Resolution

 \subsubsection{Effectiveness of image-level and feature-level interpolation}

-To validate the effectiveness of the image-level and feature-level interpolation, we consider the following three variants: 1) USTVSRNet without FINet (where the flow estimation and reverse network are still preserved to generate optical flows for EnhanceNet).
-For this variant, we directly pass $F_t^{'L}$ to the reconstruction network; 2) USTVSRNet without EnhanceNet.
-For this variant, $F_t^{L}$ is directly fed into the reconstruction network; 3) the complete network.
-We only provide the average scores over $t$ with $s=4$ in Tab.~\ref{tab:ab1} due to paper space limitation.
+To validate the effectiveness of the image-level and feature-level interpolation, we consider the following three variants: a) USTVSRNet without FINet (where the flow estimation and reverse network are still preserved to generate optical flows for EnhanceNet).
+For this variant, we directly pass $F_t^{'L}$ to the reconstruction network; b) USTVSRNet without EnhanceNet.
+For this variant, $F_t^{L}$ is directly fed into the reconstruction network; c) the complete network.
+We only provide the average scores over $t$ with $s=1,2, 3, 4$ in Tab.~\ref{tab:ab1} due to paper space limitation (Noted we excluded $t=0, 1$ for $s=1$).
 However, we observe similar results for different values of $s$.

-From Tab.~\ref{tab:ab1} (a) and (c), we can make the following two observations: 1) interpolating at the image level in addition to the feature level does contribute positively to the final reconstruction, leading to $0.31$ dB improvement.
+From Tab.~\ref{tab:ab1} (a) and (c), we can make the following two observations: 1) interpolating at the image level in addition to the feature level does contribute positively to the final reconstruction.
 It is expected that the performance can be improved further if more advanced VFI methods are adopted; 2) even without the explicit image-level prediction by FINet, the network still retains some, albeit reduced, ability to generate intermediate frames for different target times, owing to the implicit feature-level synthesis in EnhanceNet.
 A visual example is illustrated in Figs.~\ref{fig:ab1} (a-b), in which two frames for different times are generated through USTVSRNet without FINet.

-As can be seen from Tab.~\ref{tab:ab1} (b-c), removing EnhanceNet degrades the performance by $0.85$ dB in terms of PSNR.
+As can be seen from Tab.~\ref{tab:ab1} (b-c), removing EnhanceNet degrades the performance in terms of PSNR and SSIM.
 Indeed, in addition to the loss of feature-level interpolation, removing EnhanceNet deprives the system of the ability to refine the reference frame and gain information from the source frames for reconstruction, which leads to unsatisfactory results, as shown in Figs.~\ref{fig:ab1} (c-d).